tzickel/chunkedbuffer/README.md

 Replace master with the specific branch or version tag you want.

 ## Roadmap
-- [ ] Minimal API Finalization
+- [ ] First draft API Finalization
 - [ ] Choose license
 - [ ] Resolve all TODO in code
 - [ ] More test coverage
 - [ ] A pure python version for PyPy
-- [ ] Support for holding generic bytes like objects inside the buffer for optimizing APIs such as scatter I/O
+- [ ] Support extend to hold bytes like objects instead of coping them

 ## Example
 ```python